irregularchat/template-instructional-design/Development-Training_Name/1-Analysis/Analysis_Instructions.md

 ### NOTE
-Use the Developer Workbook when possible from the download [Link](https://u.pcloud.link/publink/show?code=XZXi12VZlK3RSPcAJ7ytQDx7dzxnEjcav29V)
+Use the Developer Workbook when possible from the Download [Link](https://u.pcloud.link/publink/show?code=XZXi12VZlK3RSPcAJ7ytQDx7dzxnEjcav29V)

 # Problem Statement
 (TP 350-70-14, Par  3-7)
-Write a problem statement to specify the gap in performance.
+Write a problem statement to specify the performance gap.
 For example: "The problem is… Military Intelligence students are not completing status reports to include all elements specified by the standard."

 # Scope of the Performance Problem:
 (TP 350-70-14, Par 3-9)
-Identify the extent (isolated or widespread), gravity (seriousness of the problem with regard to safety, environmental, or security aspects), and impact (mission consequences of sub-standard individual or unit performance) of the problem.
+Identify the extent (isolated or widespread), gravity (seriousness of the problem concerning safety, environmental, or security aspects), and impact (mission consequences of a sub-standard individual or unit performance) of the problem.

 # Needs Analysis (DOTmLPF-P)
 (TP 350-70-14, Par 3-3, Table 3-1)